manbirmarwah/OpenEDU/README.md

 # This message get associated with all files you have changed
 $ git commit -m 'relevant message'
 ```
-### 6. Push The Changes To Your Remote Repository :rocket::sparkles:
+### 6. Push The Changes To Your Remote Repository :rocket:
 ```sh
 # To push your work to your remote repository
 $ git push -u origin Folder_Name